Fellowships & Scholarships

 • You were raised by only one of your birth parents, the parent that raised you was born abroad as a non-US citizen, and your second birth parent was not a part of your life growing up and you have no contact with them.

-• Born abroad: You were born abroad as a non-US citizen and one of the following is true:
+• If you were born abroad as a non-US citizen then one of the following must be true:

 • Naturalized Citizen: You have been naturalized as a US citizen either on your own or as a minor child under the application of one of your parents.